RashiDravid/Vanilla-Cake/recipe.md

 Add all purpose flour to our mixture of wet ingridients with sugar, salt and baking powder.
 Hint: now you have to start working fast.

+Now add the milk little by little to the mixture while mixing

 Mix all the ingridients make sure that they are all well incorperated.

 Butter your pan and pour your cake batter in it.